elliotjsimp/blackjack-lab/README.md

 # Blackjack Lab: Play, Simulate, Learn

-Blackjack Lab is a project designed to provide three core functionalities around the game of Blackjack:
+Blackjack Lab is a project designed to provide three core functionalities related to the game of Blackjack:

----

 ## Play
 - Play Blackjack sessions with or without additional (simulated) players, against a dealer.